Nosheena Mobarik: Early life and education

-Mobarik was born in 1957 in Mian Channu, Pakistan, before moving to Glasgow, Scotland, at age 6, where she has lived ever since.

-Having already completed secondary education at Shawlands Academy, Mobarik graduated with a History BA (Hons) degree from Strathclyde University in 1991.
+Mobarik was born in Glasgow on 16 October 1957 to a Pakistani family originally from Mian Channu, Khanewal District, Pakistan which emigrated to Scotland in the early 1950s.
+Soon after she was born her family went back to live in Pakistan.
+At the age of six, she migrated with her family back to Glasgow, Scotland.
+Mobarik completed her secondary education at Shawlands Academy.
+She graduated with a Bachelor of Arts with Honours in History from the University of Strathclyde in 1991.

 Career

 Business

 In 1997 Mobarik and her husband, Dr Iqbal Mobarik, set up M Computer Technologies, an IT business solutions company aimed at retail companies.
 In 1999 M Computer Technologies won the Business Startup of the Year Award, going on to be voted Scotland's Company of the Year in 2005.
 That same year Mobarik was named Business Woman of the Year.

 Mobarik was a Member of the Business Advisory Forum of Glasgow Caledonian University 2007–2011, and served on the West Regional Advisory Board of Scottish Enterprise, 2009–2011.

 From 2007 to 2011, Mobarik was a Member of the Business Advisory Forum of Glasgow Caledonian University.